-(Third floor, Elliot Center) The Dean of Students Office, third floor, Elliot Center, is the central coordination point for student concerns on campus.
-The Dean coordinates a variety of services for students including advocacy for the resolution of student problems and coordination of the leave of absence and withdrawal process.
+(Community Standards, Dean of Students, and Title IX Office at 48 Butler Court) Dean of Students Office, is the central coordination point for student concerns and the coordination of the leave of absence and withdrawal process.

 The Elliot Center

-The Elliot Center is a collection of student service offices designed specifically provide a central location to address a broad set of student needs.
+The Elliot Center is a collection of student service offices designed specifically to provide a central location to address a broad set of student needs.

 Global Education Office

-Information Technology Group
+Information Technology Group (ET&S)

 (Second floor, Young Student Center) All students who live on campus are assigned a mailbox located on the second floor of the Young Student Center.
-To ensure accurate and timely delivery of mail and parcels, Mail Services requests that students use their box number on all correspondence, and when opening a bank or credit card account.
+To ensure accurate and timely delivery of mail and parcels, Mail Services requests that students use their 4 digit box number on all correspondence, packages and when opening a bank or credit card account.
 While you are a resident student at KSC, you should write your address in the following format:

-FIRST NAME LAST NAME KSC MAILSTOP
+FIRST NAME LAST NAME KSC MAILBOX

-YOUR BOX NUMBER KEENE STATE COLLEGE
+KEENE STATE COLLEGE

 229 MAIN ST